gabrielgfranca/gabrielgfranca/README.md

 # Hello!
 I'm Gabriel França
 This repository documents my journey into **Software Development and Engineering**.
 Here, I share projects, studies, and insights as I deepen my understanding of software development and the engineering principles behind it.

-I am currently **studying Systems Analysis and Development at Universidade do Vale do Rio dos Sinos (Unisinos)**, while also learning core Computer Science concepts and improving my skills in programming languages such as **C**.
+I am currently **studying Systems Analysis and Development at Universidade do Vale do Rio dos Sinos (Unisinos)**, while also learning core mobile development concepts and improving my skills in programming languages such as **Kotlin**.

 ##### Programming Languages:
 <div>